-Critical Content: My students will Know Key Skills: My students will be able to (Do) • Cultural interactions of the Columbian exchange, between European and Native Americans, and between colonists and enslaved Africans.
+Critical Content: My students will Know Key Skills: My students will be able to (Do) Cultural interactions of the Columbian exchange, between European and Native Americans, and between colonists and enslaved Africans.
 (SS09-GR.5-S.1-GLE.2-EO.a) Significant individuals and groups to include Native Americans (e.g., Iroquois and Algonquin) and European colonists (i.e., French, English, Dutch, Puritans, Catholics, debtors, indentured servants) before and through the American Revolution.
 (SS09-GR.5-S.1-GLE.2-EO.a) and (SS09-GR.5-S.1-GLE.2-EO.b) Physical and cultural regions of Colonial America using various geographic tools.
-(SS09-GR.5-S.2-GLE.1-EO.a, b) Reasons associated with discovery, exploration and migration (SS09-GR.5-S.2-GLE.2-EO.a, b) Criteria and process for becoming a citizen (SS09-GR.5-S.4-GLE.1-EO.d) • Identify outcomes of the interactions of native and non-native cultures.
+(SS09-GR.5-S.2-GLE.1-EO.a, b) Reasons associated with discovery, exploration and migration (SS09-GR.5-S.2-GLE.2-EO.a, b) Explain the reasons for the settlement of the American colonies (SS09-GR.5-S.4-GLE.1-EO.c) Identify outcomes of the interactions of native and non-native cultures.
 (SS09-GR.5-S.1-GLE.2-EO.a) Explain how historical events, groups, and individuals contribute to diversity in the United States.
 (SS09-GR.5-S.1-GLE.2-EO.b) Use various maps and other geographic tools to identify, locate and describe geographic information correctly.
 (SS09-GR.5-S.2-GLE.1-EO.b) Explain migration, trade, and cultural patterns that result from interactions related to discovery, exploration and migration.
 (SS09-GR.5-S.2-GLE.2-EO.a, b)

-EXAMPLE: A stud Critical Language: includes the Academic and Technical vocabulary, semantics, and discourse which are particular to and necessary for accessing a given discipline.
+Critical Language: includes the Academic and Technical vocabulary, semantics, and discourse which are particular to and necessary for accessing a given discipline.
 EXAMPLE: A student in Language Arts can demonstrate the ability to apply and comprehend critical language through the following statement: "Mark Twain exposes the hypocrisy of slavery through the use of satire."
-A student in ability to apply and comp through the following star rehend critical language Migration, immigration and cultural interactions create the need for adaptation of groups and individuals.
-Academic Vocabulary: Cause and effect, Illustrate, define, investigate, evaluate, analyze, identify, describe, locate, communicate, unity, diversity, perspectives, interactions, culture Technical Vocabulary: Discovery, exploration, technology ogical development, migration, rights and responsibilities, citizens, regions, immigration, trade, adaptation
+A student in can demonstrate the ability to apply and comprehend critical language through the following statement(s): Migration, immigration and cultural interactions create the need for adaptation of groups and individuals.
+Academic Vocabulary: Cause and effect, Illustrate, define, investigate, evaluate, analyze, identify, describe, locate, communicate, unity, diversity, perspectives, interactions, culture Discovery, exploration, technological development, migration, rights and responsibilities, citizens, regions, immigration, trade, adaptation